Joint Optimization of Radio Resources and Code Partitioning in Mobile Edge Computing: Joint Optimization in the Multiple Channel Case

+We now apply our proposed joint optimization approach to the case of a realistic call graph of a program, representing a face recognition application, see \cite{Maui}.
+The application's call graph is the same shown in Fig. \ref{Call_graph}, where nodes 0 and 4 represent the user interface and cannot be offloaded.
+The other parameters are $E_1^l=0.872$, $E_2^l=4.703$, $E_3^l=13.03$ (Joule), $w_1=18.1$, $w_2=92.6$, $w_3=256.1$ (Mcycles), and $N_{0,1}=182$, $N_{1,2}=4675$, $N_{1,3}=13860$ (KByte).
+For this application, we illustrate an example of optimal power allocation and call graph's partition, in the case the MUE is transmitting by using multiple channels.
+For this purpose, in Fig. \ref{FR_MC_Optimization}, we report the result of our joint optimization algorithm.
 We consider an OFDM system with $K=8$ subcarriers.
-For the problem in $[P.3]$, the latency constraint $L$ is chosen equal to the time needed by the MUE to compute the entire program locally, and the power budget constraint is $P_T=0.02$ Watt.
+For the problem in $[P.3]$, the latency constraint $L$ is chosen equal to the time needed by the MUE to compute the entire program locally, and the power budget constraint is $P_T=0.018$ Watt.
 The local CPU clock speeds $f_l$ and $f_s$, and the bit duration $T_b$ are chosen as in previous simulations.
-The BER is chosen equal to $10^{-3}$, the path-loss coefficient $\beta$ is equal to 2, the noise power is given by $N_0=5\times10^{-5}$.
-The fading over the single carrier is given by the output of a random variable with pdf given by (\ref{alpha_pdf}), with $M=1$ and variance $\bar{\alpha}=1$.
-The resulting normalized wireless channels between MUE and SCceNB are shown in Fig. \ref{FR_MC_Optimization} (middle).
+The normalized wireless channels $a_k$ between MUE and SCceNB are given in Fig. \ref{FR_MC_Optimization} (middle).
 The optimal graph's partition for this parameter setting is shown in Fig. \ref{FR_MC_Optimization} (bottom), where, again, the white nodes denote procedures computed at the SCceNB side.
 As we can notice from Fig. \ref{FR_MC_Optimization} (bottom), all the remoteable nodes are offloaded to the SCceNB.
-This means that the optimization has found that the most convenient solution in terms of energy is to transmit the 182 KB of the program state between the ``user interface'' and the ``FindMatch'' procedures, and then compute all the rest of the program at the server.
+This means that the optimization has found that the most convenient solution in terms of energy is to transmit the 182 KB of the program state between the nodes 0 and 1, and then compute all the rest of the program at the server.
 Thus, only one link in the call graph is selected to be used for the transmission of data.
 In particular, the top plot in Fig. \ref{FR_MC_Optimization} (top) shows the optimal power allocation over the multiple channels, achieved as a result of the optimization problem $[P.4]$.
 As we can see from Fig. \ref{FR_MC_Optimization} (top and middle), the power allocation shows a water-filling behavior, where all the power is concentrated over the best channels, while no bits are transmitted over the worse channels.
 The energy saving is potentially huge in this case.
-Indeed, by computing locally nodes 2, 3, and 4 of the graph in Fig. \ref{FR_CG}, the MUE would have spent 18.6 Joule, while, by offloading the entire program as in Fig. \ref{FR_MC_Optimization} (bottom), the MUE would spend only 25 mJoule.
+Indeed, by computing locally nodes 1, 2, and 3 of the call graph, the MUE would have spent 18.6 Joule, while, by offloading the entire program as in Fig. \ref{FR_MC_Optimization} (bottom), the MUE would spend only 25 mJoule.
 The gain in terms of energy saving is about 740 times.
-Since the size of the program states on the other links is much bigger than the one on the first link, it is clear that, for this application, there are only two possible optimal graph's configurations: offload all the remoteable procedures or compute all the program locally.
-Indeed, if the normalized channels in Fig. \ref{FR_MC_Optimization} (middle) were uniformly worse, the optimization problem $[P.4]$ might have been unfeasible, thus leading to the impossibility to offload the computation to the server.
-On the other side, even improving the channels, there is no possibility to improve the energy spent for processing by varying the graph's partitioning.